GoogleChromeLabs/react-adaptive-hooks/README.md

 #### Code-loading

-Deliver a light, interactive core experience to users and progressively add high-end-only features on top, if a users hardware can handle it.
+Deliver a light, interactive core experience to users and progressively add high-end-only features on top, if a user's hardware can handle it.
 Below is an example using the Network Status hook:

 ```js
 import React, { Suspense, lazy } from 'react';